nuta/hypervisor-in-1000-lines/website/en/12-interrupt-injection.md

 ---
-title: Memory-Mapped I/O
+title: Interrupt Injection
 ---

-# Memory-Mapped I/O
+# Interrupt Injection

 > [!WARNING]
 > This chapter is work in progress.